Francoise Gilot was a friend of Matisse, a muse of Picasso, and an exciting and successful artist in her own right.

 She continued to paint in her free time, faced with the growing realisation that she wanted to pursue a career as a professional artist.

-The outbreak of World War II curtailed her studies; Gilot was forced to leave university under the suspicion of being an anti-German agitator.
-Happily, this allowed more time for her art.
+The outbreak of World War II curtailed her studies.
+Gilot was forced to leave university under the suspicion of being an anti-German agitator, a turn of events that provided more time to paint.

 Gilot’s first public show was in Paris in 1943, on a gallery on the Rue Boissy d’Anglas.
-And this was when she met, Pablo Picasso.
+One of the attendees was Pablo Picasso.

 Pablo Picasso was born in Malaga, Spain, in October 1881.